rumpranger/react-tic-tac-toe/README.md

 ## Why?

-In order to better understand what the developers snd their needs
+In order to better understand what the developers and their needs